browserify/module-deps/readme.markdown

 ## var d = mdeps(files, opts={})

-Return a readable stream `d` of javascript objects from an array of filenames `files`.
+Return an object transform stream `d` that expects entry filenames or `{ id: ..., file: ... }` objects as input and produces objects for every dependency from a recursive module traversal as output.

 Each file in `files` can be a string filename or a stream.